folio-org/folio-org.github.io/reference/api/index.md

 ## Introduction

-These API specifications are [automatically](#configure-api-docs) generated from each repository's RAML files, and specify how client modules may access the functionality provided by these modules.
+This API documentaton is automatically generated from each repository's API description files, and specify how client modules may access the functionality provided by these modules.
 See [usage notes](#usage-notes) below.